Chrono831/magic-recollation-helper/README.md

 - Offload json loading until requested (reduce initial load and data transfer)
   - delay loading sets
 - Improve deploy process (did it manually for now)
+- Fill-in rest of row for commons with "random card"

 Phase Two

+- Improve layout / suggestions for Uncommons/Rares
+  - something more like "here are some suggestions", or "here are distributions"
 - Grown up website address
 - Add more set analysis
   - set keyword analysis (ex: flying, trample, double strike, fateseal)